HCA97/CLIP-based-NSFW-Detector/README.md

 pip install -r requirements.txt
 ```

+# Training

 ***Note:** For training you might need a GPU*

-# Training

-The training example for `ViT-L-14 openai` model because that is the only model that their training embedding are provided.

-The training dataset can be found in [google drive](https://drive.google.com/file/d/1yenil0R4GqmTOFQ_GVw__x61ofZ-OBcS/view?usp=sharing).
+The training example for `ViT-L-14 openai` model is provided because that is the only model with their training embedding are provided.
+The training embeddings can be found in [google drive](https://drive.google.com/file/d/1yenil0R4GqmTOFQ_GVw__x61ofZ-OBcS/view?usp=sharing).

-## Testing

-The testing exampe onlt for the vit-l models bacuse the embedding for that exists see `data/README.md`
+The testing dataset only provided for the `ViT-L-14 openai` model as well see [data/README.md](data/README.md)

 # Inference